heero83/google-homepage/README.md

 This my first project working with HTML/CSS.
-It will be an clone of the google homepage.
+It will be a clone of the google homepage.
 From The Odin Project's [curriculum](http://www.theodinproject.com/web-development-101/html-css)